 These really don’t require a full paragraph of explanation each, so let’s just go with a pretty bullet-point list, shall we?
 Everyone loves bullet-point lists!

-• Vitamin E capsules15 Ways to Relieve Itchiness From Head to Toe: break open and applied to dry, itchy skin.
+- Vitamin E capsules: break open and applied to dry, itchy skin.

-• Apple cider vinegar15 Ways to Relieve Itchiness From Head to Toe: moisten a cotton ball and apply to itch, or throw about three cups worth into a bath and soak.
+- Apple cider vinegar: moisten a cotton ball and apply to itch, or throw about three cups worth into a bath and soak.

-• Wash a rash with Dawn dishwashing soap15 Ways to Relieve Itchiness From Head to Toe.
+- Wash a rash with Dawn dishwashing soap.
 If it’s gentle enough for the poor oil-covered birds, it’s gentle enough for you.
 Apparently, you have to repeat it for two days in a row to get the full effects.

 Remember, use common sense when trying these itch relief remedies!
 Start with the mildest and cheapest solution (like a cold shower), then work your way through until you figure out what works best for you.